What are the new Google Maps features for drivers of electric vehicles?

 Real-time monitoring of energy consumption

-Google Maps navigation now integrates real-time tracking tools that allow electric car drivers to monitor energy consumption during their journeys.
-These tools take various factors into account to provide energy consumption data based on :
+Google Maps navigation now includes real-time tracking tools that allow electric car drivers to monitor energy consumption during their journeys.
+These tools take various factors into account to provide data on energy consumption based on :

 • speed,